 SpinChip is presently developing two different types of immunometric assays:

-- A unique high sensitivity assay cartridge format for the measurement of high sensitivity cTnI using beads as solid phase and a unique fluorescent nanoparticle tracer substance.
-This cartridge format will make the base for other high sensitivity assays including assays for BNP/NT-pro-BNP, IL6, TSH, PCT and other proteins present in low concentration in the samples.
+A unique high sensitivity assay cartridge format for the measurement of high sensitivity cTnI using beads as solid phase and a unique fluorescent nanoparticle tracer substance.
+This cartridge format will make the base for other high sensitivity assays including assays for NT-pro-BNP, TSH, PCT, IL6, and other proteins present in low concentration in the samples.

-- A membrane flow through assay concept combined with gold colloids as tracer substance for the measurement of CRP (both the hs-CRP range and regular CRP range).
-This cartridge format will make the base for assays for D-Dimer, Ferritin, Calprotectin and other proteins present in relatively high concentrations in the sample.
+A membrane flow through assay concept combined with gold colloids as tracer substance for the measurement of CRP (both the hs-CRP range and regular CRP range).
+This cartridge format will make the base for assays such as D-Dimer, Ferritin, Calprotectin and other proteins present in relatively high concentrations in the sample.

-The cTnI assay with targeted sensitivity range from less 1 ng/L to to above 10.000ng/L as measured in 14µL blood from a fingerstick within less than 10 minutes is planned launched late 2019.
+The cTnI assay with targeted sensitivity range from less 1 ng/L to above 10.000ng/L as measured in 14µL blood from a fingerstick within less than 10 minutes is planned launched in 2022.

 The SpinChip technology is further applicable to and will bring added value and efficiency into several other methodology fields including haemotologic methods (flow cytometry like), a variety of clinical chemistries and molecular diagnostics.
 Sample processing including homogenisation, extraction and separation steps of for example tissue or faecal samples could be performed extremely efficient within sealed cartridges.